Thank you for visiting. I wish we could sit down over tea and toast slathered in butter, and see each other’s faces.

 A few and a half decades ago I was born to a fiercely independent mother in a small town of Washington state, famous for its tulips.

-I grew up doodling, and began painting in my late teens.
-My first mural, of an Italian landscape in my own bedroom, was published in Seventeen magazine, and spurred enough momentum to encourage further mural work.
-This learning curve carried me from my hometown and through college at Cornish in Seattle, WA.
+I began painting in my late teens.
+My first mural was published in Seventeen magazine and spurred enough momentum to encourage further mural work.
+This learning curve carried me through college at Cornish in Seattle, WA.

-After tiring of the city, I moved to upstate NY, just in time to meet my partner who whisked me away on a crackpot dream to live on a sailboat.
-We scraped up the money to buy a 29’ Columbia from the seventies, and took her, breaking down all the nautical way, from Connecticut to Florida over the course of a year, which is recorded in the Sea Log Adventure.
+In 2016 I moved to upstate NY, just in time to meet my partner who whisked me away on a crackpot dream to live on a sailboat.
+We scraped up the money to buy a 29’ sloop and sailed her - breaking down all the nautical way - from CT to FL over the course of a year, which is recorded in the Sea Log Adventure.

 I currently live and work in Bellingham, WA.
-Continuing to paint as a mother has been an enormous challenge, which I pursue tenaciously, in everything from miniatures to murals.
-I do travel selectively for work.
-I do volunteer selectively for loving causes.
-Essentially I care about painting.
+Continuing to paint as a mother has been an enormous challenge which I pursue tenaciously.
+I travel selectively for work.
+I volunteer selectively for loving causes.
+I care about painting.
 I care about working for kind people.
 I care that what I paint brings others imagination and delight.
 I care that my interactions are considerate, generous, and open-hearted.

 If you would like to contact me, please do so at: khara.ledonne [at] gmail.com